Cooking With Bliss

 Equipment

-When making turkey necks, I recommend a dutch oven or some form of an oven-safe skillet so you can sear your necks on top of the stovetop then immediately place in the oven to continue the cooking process.
-This is the beauty of owning a dutch oven.
+When making turkey necks, I recommend a Dutch oven or an oven-safe skillet, so you can sear your necks on the stove-top, then immediately place them in the oven to continue the cooking process.
+This is the beauty of owning a Dutch oven.

-• Wash under cool water and pat dry with paper towels.
+• Wash your turkey necks under cool water and pat them dry with paper towels.

 • Season liberally with kosher salt and a Cajun spice blend (alternatively, you can season with any of your favorite seasonings).

-• Add cooking oil to the dutch oven and sear both sides of the turkey necks then place on a clean plate and set aside.
+• Add cooking oil to the Dutch oven and sear both sides of the turkey necks, then place them on a clean plate and set aside.

-• Remove your turkey necks from the oven and spoon over the sauce.
+• Remove your turkey necks from the oven when they're done.
+Then, spoon the sauce over each one until they're evenly coated.

-• Serve over a bed of mashed potatoes or rice.
+• Serve over a bed of creamy mashed potatoes or rice.

 Top Tips

-• For the most tender turkey necks, they should be braised in some sort of liquid such as water, chicken broth or stock (chicken broth adds more flavor than just water).
+6. For the most tender turkey necks, they should be braised in some sort of liquid such as water, chicken broth, or stock.
+Keep in mind that Better Than Bouillon or chicken broth adds more flavor than just water.

 FAQ

-Before braising turkey necks, I recommend adding a little cooking oil to your dutch oven or oven-safe skillet and sear or brown the turkey necks for approximately 8 minutes on both sides.
-The process of braising turkey necks in the oven, require between 1 hour and 50 minutes to 2 hours of cooking time for them to come out fork tender.
+Before braising, I recommend adding a little cooking oil to your dutch oven or oven-safe skillet and sear both sides of your turkey necks for approximately 8 minutes.
+Then, braise them in the oven between 1 hour and 50 minutes to 2 hours for them to come out fork tender.

 How do you clean turkey necks?

-You can clean turkey necks like you would any other raw meat by simply rinsing really well under cool water.
-It's important to follow safety guidelines when handling any type of raw meat in order to prevent cross contamination and/or any food-borne illnesses
+You can clean turkey necks like you would any other raw meat by simply rinsing them really well under cool water.ย It's important to follow safety guidelines when handling any type of raw meat in order to prevent cross contamination and/or any food-borne illnesses

 How to store and reheat?

-Store leftover turkey necks along with the pan juices in an airtight container and place in the fridge for up to 3 days.
+Store leftover turkey necks along with the pan juices in an airtight container with a tight-fitting lid and place in the fridge for up to 3 days.ย

-When you're ready to reheat, remove the turkey necks from the fridge and place in an oven-safe skillet or dutch oven.
-Place in a 375 degree preheated oven until warm throughout.
-This may take about 20 minutes.
+When you're ready to reheat, remove the turkey necks from the fridge and place in an oven-safe skillet or dutch oven.ย Place them in a 375 degree preheated oven until warm throughout.ย This may take about 20 minutes.

 What are turkey necks used for?

-Braised turkey necks can be eaten on their own as in this recipe.
-They can also be used in soups, stews, or for making black-eyed peas, beans or other dishes to add flavor.
+Braised turkey necks can be eaten on their own, as in this recipe.
+They can also be used to make soup, stews, or to make black-eyed peas, beans, or other dishes to add flavor.

 Smoked Turkey Necks: Sure, you can smoke turkey necks on your own if you have a smoker.
 I do not.
 So, if I need smoked turkey necks for a recipe, I'll go straight to my local grocery store and purchase them there and that's it... easy and done.
 By the way, if you purchase them from the grocery store, they are fully cooked.

-Smoked turkey necks are perfect for adding amazing flavor to collard greens, mustard greens, beans, stews or chili.
+Smoked turkey necks are perfect for adding amazing flavor to green beans, beans, stews, or chili.

 Smothered Turkey Necks: Turkey necks are perfect for creating a smooth and luscious homemade gravy.
 Similar to this turkey neck recipe, smothered turkey necks are amazing over rice or a bed of mashed potatoes.